 Question: Can I nominate more than one person, or a team, for the Medal of Valor?

 Answer: Yes, recommending officials may nominate more than one public safety officer.
-However, please note that a separate nomination form must be submitted for each individual nominee.
+However, please note that a separate online application must be submitted for each individual nominee.
 Because the Medal of Valor is awarded for a single act that is above and beyond the call of duty, recommending officials must prepare a separate nomination form for each meritorious act.

 Please note that when considering the nomination of a team (defined as two or more public safety officers responding to a single incident), there is no guarantee that all members will receive recognition.